 If you know my writing, you know that 95% of my characters are a bit older than college students, especially in my most recent stories.
 They’ve lived through some shit, they’ve seen some shit, and even if they’re a little frayed at the edges, they still dare to dream and love.
 And so, to have the chance to take one of my favourite story concepts (it really takes place over 24 hours!), and age it up to my favourite demographic?
 It was the best news I ever could’ve heard.

 But as I said, it meant a shit-load of work.

 With full-time ad copywriting hours serving as my biggest obstacle, I squeezed in a full re-outline of the book over a 4-week period.
-Then, over the following 12 weeks, I squeezed in 28 chapters or 78,000 words, along with line edits and copy edits, for a brand new draft that—once it’s all polished and done—will be shared with the world in print and e-book form in May 2022.
+Then, over the following 12 weeks, I squeezed in 28 chapters or 78,000 words, along with my own line edits and copy edits, for a brand new draft that—once it’s all polished and done—will be shared with the world in print and e-book form in May 2022.